 In Section~\ref{InvSkewSymmBilMaps}, as summarized in Proposition~\ref{prop:kappa1} and Definition~\ref{def:kappa1}, we determined the pre-Drinfeld orbifold algebra maps $\kappa^L_1$ supported only on the identity.
-In this section, we determine conditions under which these maps also endow $V$ with a Lie algebra structure - i.e., under which they lift to Lie orbifold algebra maps because there exists a constant $2$-cochain $\kappa^C$ such that $\kappa=\kappa^L_1+\kappa^C$ also satisfies the remaining properties~\eqref{PBWconditions-iii} and~\eqref{PBWconditions-iv}.
+Here we find conditions under which these maps also endow $V$ with a Lie algebra structure~--- i.e., under which they lift to Lie orbifold algebra maps because there exists a constant $2$-cochain $\kappa^C$ such that $\kappa=\kappa^L_1+\kappa^C$ also satisfies the remaining properties~\eqref{PBWconditions-iii} and~\eqref{PBWconditions-iv}.